tomhazledine/DWM_dev/README.md

 ## Install instructions

-Install Jekyll with `sudo gem install jekyll`.
+Install Jekyll with `sudo gem install jekyll` (on a Mac).

 Set up Gulp with `npm install`.

+*If you're re-installing over

 Run `gulp` to do work.